Dream Beyond Perfection!

 Learn through mentorship.
 My outlook changed upon attending women’s empowerment programs.
 Learning from inspiring women, a key takeaway is keeping a physical object – a stuffed toy gremlin, for example – that represents your internal naysayer in your office.
 When leaving for important business matters, look at the “gremlin,” say “goodbye,” and physically depart from your internal self-doubt.

 Focus through journaling and vision boarding.
 Consistent journaling, even if only for a few minutes each session, fosters goal achievement.
-For example, begin each workday by writing your daily goal, such as, “I am a great professional.”
-Or, “I inspire my team to provide service excellence.”
+For example, begin each workday by writing your daily goal, such as, “I am a great litigator.”
+Or, “I inspire my attorneys to provide service excellence.”
 These statements affirm what you will do, not what you want to do, which can breed self-doubt.
 Next, write what you will do that day to make your goal a reality.
-For example, a saleswoman may identify three past clients she can contact to reconnect.
-Likewise, the leader inspiring service excellence might give each team member a blank notecard to complete for a client.
+For example, a great litigator might draft her theory of a case to avoid litigating without a clear theme.
+Likewise, the firm leader inspiring service excellence might give each firm attorney a blank note card to complete for a client.
 Vision boarding images of your goals to hang in your office is similarly a good reminder of the dreams you will achieve.
-Two lawyer girlfriends annually co-host a party for local female professionals to complete their boards together and cheerlead for each other.
+Two girlfriends annually co-host a party for local businesswomen to complete their boards together and cheer each other on.
 During the exercise, clip additional images to hang in your closet at home and on your bathroom mirror.
 Viewing these images over time opens your mind to the reality of big dreams that originally seemed unachievable.

 Embrace the awesomeness of failure.
 A recent podcast featured famed gymnast Nastia Liukin sharing that the singular standing ovation she received during her career was not after winning 2008 Olympic Gold, but after falling flat on her face at the 2012 Olympic Trials.
 Why?
 Because she got up and finished the competition despite knowing that her gymnastics career was over.
 She also connected with many others who believe that the worst possible outcome is failing to pursue your dreams, not “failing” to achieve them.
 Thus, when analyzing a new potential goal, consider if you’ll regret someone else accomplishing it instead of you.
 If so, pursue it using the strategies herein to plan your “how wills” and silence your “what ifs.”
 Additionally, change your definition of “failure.”
 An outcome different than that originally envisioned is not “failure;” it’s a chance to learn and grow on the best path for you.
 So, when things don’t go as planned, take a deep breath, yell “plot twist!” and move on.

 Reprinted with permission.
-A similar article was published in 50 Lessons for Women Lawyers – From Women Lawyers, by Nora Riva Bergman, Berroco Canyon Publishing.
+Substantially similar version originally published in 50 Lessons for Women Lawyers – From Women Lawyers, by Nora Riva Bergman, Berroco Canyon Publishing.
 Copyright © 2019